jbtrystram/hackintosh/README.md

 # hackintosh
-Required files for my mackintosh to install &amp; boot
+Required files to boot OSX sierra 10.12.5 from a NVME drive.
-Current install is OSX sierra 10.12.5.
+See the branch usb\_install\_sierra to boot the USB installer.

 Files on this repo are the only necessary files to be copied into the EFI partition after a multibeast install.
-For the install, simply boot with nv_disable=1 and install nvidia webdrivers afterwards.

 ## Hardware
 * Intel Core i7 6700K